List of content you will read in this article:

 That's all!
 Do remember, however, that doing this could make you vulnerable to cyberattacks and malware.

 In today’s Windows tutorial, we discussed the importance of automatic Windows updates and why we recommend you keep them enabled.
-If, however, you still desire to not have them, we outlined a simple step-by-step tutorial on how to disable the automatic updates in Windows.
+If you still desire to not have them, we outlined a simple step-by-step tutorial on how to disable the automatic updates in Windows OS or Windows VPS.
 If you wish to do so for multiple systems at the same time, check out outs complete guide on how to disable Windows updates from Group Policy.
 If you run into any issues throughout the process or have any questions/suggestions, please leave them in the comment section below.